nabil828/comp4537-f22/MERN-Tutorial/readme.md

 - Next, Let us try to design a simple weather map that lists the weather for all the cities in our mongodb.
 Check out the layout of the app components.
 ![weather app](https://cdn.discordapp.com/attachments/1017862173881544775/1017862190281277460/unknown.png)
-There are three components for the front end, *Header*, *List of Cities*, and a *City*.
+There are three components for the frontend, *Header*, *List of Cities*, and a *City*.
 These visual components will correspond to react components later.
 - Let us start off with creating the components in react.
 I will create new files `Header.js` and `Cities.js` and import them in `index.js`:
 ```js
 import React from 'react';